 A student's main responsibility is to follow the guidelines laid down by the instructor of the course.
 If there is some point about the expectations for an assignment that is not clear, the student is responsible for seeking clarification.
 If such clarification is not immediately available, students should err on the side of caution and follow the strictest possible interpretation of the guidelines they have been given.
 It is also a student's responsibility to protect his/her own work to prevent unauthorized use of exam papers, problem solutions, computer accounts and files, scratch paper, and any other materials used in carrying out an assignment.
 We expect students to have the integrity to say "no" to requests for assistance from other students when offering that assistance would violate the guidelines for an assignment.

 Honor Pledge

-I have read the above statement on academic integrity and agree to honor my responsibilities in keeping with this policy as a student in MATH 131-04.
+I have read the above statement o n academic integrity a and agree to honor my respons sibilities in keeping with this policy as a student i n Calculus I (MATE I 135-09).

-Print name:

-Signature:
+Name (print): Signature: